alejandroq/graphql-drupal.meetup.edu/README.md

 *This will avoid request pre-flight errors once your working from a single page application*

 We will create a couple components, namely a `TodoList` comprised of `Todos`.
-We will compose them of behaviours that include GraphQL queiries via Higher Order Components.
+We will compose them of behaviors that include GraphQL queries via Higher Order Components.
 This way we can maintain the components as simple as possible.

 ## Resources
 - This is an expansive topic (and my review thus far very basic), so be sure to checkout proper documentation, etc!
 - https://www.amazeelabs.com/en/blog/graphql-for-drupal-basics